 However, Hilbertian axiomatics goes even one step further in the elimination of spatial intuition.
-Drawing on $\langle Heranziehung \rangle$ spatial representation is completely avoided here, not only in the proofs but also in the axioms and the concept-formations.
+Drawing on spatial representation is completely avoided here, not only in the proofs but also in the axioms and the concept-formations.
 The words "point," "line," "plane" serve only as names for three different sorts of objects, about which nothing else is directly assumed except that the objects of each sort constitute a fixed determinate system.
-Any further characterization is, then, carried out through the axioms.
-In the same way, expressions like "the point A lies on the line a" or "the point A lies between B and C" are not associated with the usual intuitive meanings; rather these expressions will designate only certain, at first indeterminate, relations, which are implicitly characterized only through the axioms in which these expressions occur.
+Any further characterization, then, follows from the axioms.
+In the same way, expressions like "the point A lies on the line a" or "the point A lies between B and C" are not associated with the usual intuitive meanings; rather these expressions will designate only certain, at first indeterminate, relations, which are implicitly characterized4 only through the axioms in which these expressions occur.